 Flashlights have improved immensely over the course of time.
 Almost every flashlight out there has some sort of “mode” that allows the light to do different things based on its internal circuit.
 This is highly imperative when choosing tactical flashlights.
 Users can use different modes such as High/Medium/Low/Strobe for different situations.

-Obviously, in worst case situations, High mode will get you noticed.
+Obviously, in worst case situations, the High mode will get you noticed.
 This is the strongest beam with the highest lumen output.
 Medium and Low modes may work best for specific tasks you may need to see or do in the dark or an alternative to the High mode to save on energy over a long period of time.

 Strobe mode is another common feature in flashlights and this allows the user to choose a light mode that blinks intermittently.
 This can be used in a variety of predicaments.
 First is to call attention to something.
-Whether it’s giving directions and flashing it to friends or flashing it as a safety signal to your fellow soldiers, the strobe often goes under appreciated.
+Whether it’s giving directions and flashing it to friends or flashing it as a safety signal to your fellow soldiers, the strobe often goes unappreciated.

 If the operator is using a slower, blinking strobe it can help someone find them in the dark more easily.
 The strobe can be used when stranded on the highway to warn oncoming traffic or mounted to a bicycle at night for added safety.
 If a user has a quicker strobe option, it may be used to disorient an attacker.
 These are just a few of the modes that are found in most tactical flashlights.

-Shadow Hawk X800 Tactical Flashlight
+ShadowHawk X800 Tactical Flashlight

-Weight: 7.8 oz.
+Weight: 7.8 ounces

-Dimensions: 5.5 inches long
+Dimensions: 5.5 inches

 Coming in at almost 8 ounces, this is on the heavier side of tactical flashlights, but it features five different light modes (High/Medium/Low/SOS/Strobe) which makes it much more versatile for the users.

-Lumitact Tactical G700TM Flashlight
+LumiTact G700TM Tactical Flashlight

-Dimensions: 7 inches long
+Dimensions: 7 inches

 With 5 interchanging light modes, this light has High/Medium/Low/SOS/Strobe but also features an adjustable focus zoom that allows you gain distance by zooming out or intensity by zooming in.

-At 700 lumen output, this light is on the low end but the advantage is the zooming effect to create a concentrated beam or a wider beam ray that will cover more distance up to 200 meters of visibility.
-Made of strong aluminum this little light is a force to be reckoned with especially considering the mounted striking bezel if confronted with a dangerous situation.
+At 700 lumen output, this light is on the low end, but the advantage is the zooming effect to create a concentrated beam or a wider beam ray that will cover more distance up to 200 meters of visibility.
+Made of strong aluminum this little light is a force to be reckoned with, especially considering the mounted striking bezel if confronted with a dangerous situation.

-Dimensions: 5.51 inches long
+Dimensions: 5.51 inches

 Taking up little space with is 5.5-inch long frame and still managing to hit a 1000 lumen output makes this light a key tool to never be without.
 With two different functions, Outdoor and Tactical, this light has different modes in each of those functions.